Rukeanu/SQL-1/README.md

 | **Denied**                               |                                                                                                                          |
 | SQL Syntax Construction                        |  any type of `JOINs`                                                                                              |

-Please write a SQL statement which returns common rows for attributes order_date, person_id from `person_order` table from one side and visit_date, person_id from `person_visits` table from the other side (please see a sample below).
-In other words, let’s find identifiers of persons, who visited and ordered some pizza on the same day.
-Actually, please add ordering by action_date in ascending mode and then by person_id in descending mode.
+Write an SQL statement that returns common rows for attributes order_date, person_id from the `person_orders` table on one side and visit_date, person_id from the `person_visits` table on the other side (see an example below).
+In other words, let's find the identifiers of persons who visited and ordered a pizza on the same day.
+Actually, please add the order by action_date in ascending mode and then by person_id in descending mode.

 | action_date | person_id |
 | ------ | ------ |